albertorestifo/jet-lag-hide-and-seek-server/priv/static/websocket_protocol.md

 3. Server also sends a `game_state` event with the full game state
 4. Server broadcasts events as they occur
 5. Client sends messages to perform actions
-6. Connection is closed when the game ends or the client disconnects
+6. Connection is closed when the game ends, the game is deleted, or the client disconnects
+7. If the game is deleted, the server sends a `game_deleted` event to all connected clients before closing the connection

 ## Reconnection